Διασυνοριακή Διασφάλιση Ποιότητας - Πολιτική και Κατευθυντήριες Γραμμές

 The total fee is payable by higher education institution to CYQAA on signature of the contract.

-The above include the expert fees, travel and subsistence costs for experts, a fee for the coordination of the cross-border QA, and CYQAA administrative overhead.
+The above include a fee for the coordination of the cross-border QA, and CYQAA administrative overhead.

-Additionally, institutions cover travel, per-diem and accommodation expenses, charged as real costs, for two CYQAA officers.
+Additionally, institutions cover experts fees, travel, per-diem and accommodation expenses, charged as real costs, for the panel of experts and the CYQAA officers.
 Per-diem may vary depending on the location of the higher education institution and will be estimated according to the directives of the Cyprus Ministry of Finance.

 Travel and subsistence costs for experts may also be increased depending on the location of the institution and thus an additional cost may be incurred.